 To be eligible for assistance, an applicant must qualify as a family.
-Family as defined by HUD includes, but is not limited to the following, regardless actual or perceived sexual orientation, gender identity, or marital status, a single person, who may be an elderly person, or disabled persons, near-elderly person, or any other single person; or a group of persons residing together.
-Such group includes, but is not limited to a family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family), an elderly family, a near-elderly family, a disable family, a displace family, or the remaining member of a tenant family.
+Family as defined by HUD includes, but is not limited to the following, regardless actual or perceived sexual orientation, gender identity, or marital status, a single person, who may be an elderly person, disabled person, near-elderly person, or any other single person; or a group of persons residing

+Page | 29 CCHA together.
+Such group includes, but is not limited to a family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family), an elderly family, a near-elderly family, a disabled family, a displaced family, or the remaining member of a tenant family.
 The CCHA has the discretion to determine if any other group of persons qualifies as a family.

 Gender Identity means actual or perceived gender characteristics.